barisere/twitter-api-clone/README.md

 2. The API documentation is auto-generated, and it is spread across the entire code base.
 Having it in one module can be better a approach.

-3. Either host a live version of the API on Heroku, or host the API documentation file on SwaggerHub.

-4. There is no strict architectural pattern used here, although there is some resemblance to MVC.
+3. There is no strict architectural pattern used here, although there is some resemblance to MVC.
 Adopting an architectural pattern can make the project easier to navigate.

-5. There is no length restriction on account usernames.
+4. There is no length restriction on account usernames.
 That I forgot something so important is humiliating.